Positions

 Professional Statement

 In my laboratory we use mouse genetics, genomics and genome editing technologies to catalog gene function and contribution to human disease.
 Ongoing research includes:Characterizing genes and developmental pathways that contribute to testicular germ cell tumors (TGCTs).
-Germ cells first arise during embryogenesis as pluripotent-like cells.
-In the developing testis, somatic cells induce differentiation of these primordial germ cells to a unipotent spermatogonial stem cell fate.
-Using mouse models, we have shown that disruption of this sex-specific differentiation event causes the formation of TGCTs.
-Ongoing studies are using genome editing in mice, developmental biology approaches and single-cell RNA sequencing to (1) characterize the mechanisms by which male germ cell sex-specific differentiation is disrupted, (2) test the contribution of a shift in pluripotent states (i.e. naïve to primed pluripotency) to germ cell transformation into tumor stem cells and (3) functionalize TGCT susceptibility loci identify in human genome-wide association studies.
+Germ cells arise during embryogenesis as pluripotent-like primordial germ cells (PGCs) that differentiate into mature gametes and ultimately the cells and tissues of an adult organism.
+Defects during male germ cell development can lead to the formation of TGCTs.
+In 129 mice, TGCTs arise during embryogenesis as foci of pluripotent embryonal carcinoma cells (EC cells), which differentiate to form teratomas.
+During embryogenesis, male germ cells normally enter mitotic arrest until after birth and female germ cells initiate the meiotic program, both of which are accompanied by down-regulation of pluripotency.
+We have identified a defect in this developmental switch as the cause of TGCT initiation.
+In TGCT susceptible gonads, XY germ cells do not enter mitotic arrest, delay expression of male germ cell differentiation genes, and continue to express core pluripotency factors.
+Ongoing studies are using genome editing in mice, developmental biology approaches, and single-cell RNA sequencing to (1) characterize mechanisms by which male germ cell sex specification is delayed, (2) test the contribution of a shift in pluripotent states to germ cell transformation into EC cells, (3) functionalize TGCT susceptibility loci identify in human genome-wide association studies, and (4) explore environmental contributions to TGCT risk.

 Characterizing gene and variant contribution to Mendelian diseases.
 Up to 70% of patients with suspected genetic disease remain undiagnosed likely because their disease-causing variant(s) has yet to be discovered or the clinical significance of identified variants remains unclear.
-Precision model organisms are important tools aiding in the interpretation of these variants of uncertain clinical significance and are critical for testing therapeutic paradigms.
-The Center for Precision Medicine Models leverages the expertise, infrastructures and established collaborations between the Mendelian disease clinical and gene discovery programs; animal modeling programs; and database infrastructure programs within the Department of Molecular and Human Genetics.
-The Center supports local, national and international programs and individual researchers in the development of precision models that will end the diagnostic odyssey of patients with undiagnosed, rare and Mendelian diseases and serve as resources for pre-clinical studies investigating personalized medicine approaches to their care.
+Precision model organisms are important tools aiding in the interpretation of these variants and are critical for testing therapeutic paradigms.
+The BCM Center for Precision Medicine Models supports local, national, and international programs and individual researchers in the development of precision fly and mouse that will end the diagnostic odyssey of patients with undiagnosed, rare, and Mendelian diseases and serve as resources for pre-clinical studies investigating personalized medicine approaches to their care.
+The Center uses a variety of genome editing approaches to build mouse models of human disease with the goals of (1) validating new gene-disease relationships, (2) confirming phenotype expansion for known disease genes, and (3) testing new treatment approaches.
+The Baylor/Rice Genome Editing Testing Center assists researchers with pre-clinical testing of novel genome editing delivery systems and approaches in mouse models.
+The Center is using novel genome editing reporter mouse models made at Baylor to test the efficacy of new delivery systems and mouse models of human disease to test novel genome editing approaches that may ameliorate or cure disease.

 Websites